-Regarding coverage, they do have comprehensive coverage, however, it doesn’t include basic coverage for air conditioning.
+The company does have comprehensive coverage; however, it doesn’t include basic coverage for air conditioning.
 If you want AC coverage, you’ll have to tack on optional coverage at an additional cost.
 Another drawback is that they only cover 35 U.S. states, meaning 30% of the U.S. isn’t covered.
-While this may not sound like a lot, the top home warranty companies cover anywhere between 40–50 states.
+While this may not sound like much, the top home warranty companies protect anywhere between 40 and 50 states.

 Finally, FAHW doesn’t have the best reputation regarding customer service in the past.
-Prior to 2019, it appeared that the company was so-so at responding to service requests and providing quick and efficient coverage for necessary repairs and replacements according to customer reviews.
-Since then, FAHW has upped their customer service satisfaction and even claimed a Best Customer Service Award in 2020.
+According to customer reviews before 2019, it appeared that the company was so-so at responding to service requests and providing quick and efficient coverage for necessary repairs and replacements.
+Since then, FAHW has upped its customer service satisfaction and even claimed the Best Customer Service Award in 2020.
 FAHW was also in Fortune’s 100 top companies to work for in 2019.

-While the company provides great HVAC coverage and seemingly improved customer service, we believe there are other home warranty companies out there that give you better coverage at a more affordable cost.
+While the company provides excellent appliance coverage and seemingly improved customer service, we believe other home warranty companies out there give you better coverage at a more affordable cost.

 3.8 / 5

 4.8 / 5

 As a consumer, you probably don’t have the time to sit around and sift through the hundreds of reviews left by customers.
 That’s where we come in.
 At House Method, we go through user complaints, feedback, and ratings of each home warranty company and compile that information in a chart that’s easy for you to read.

 Below, we’ve included First American Home Warranty ratings compared to the industry average.